-Our primary sources of funding are unsecured long-term and short-term borrowings, deposits and secured financings.
+Our primary sources of funding are deposits, collateralized financings, unsecured short-term and long-term borrowings, and shareholders' equity.
 We seek to maintain broad and diversified funding sources globally across products, programs, markets, currencies and creditors to avoid funding concentrations.